adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/guides/upgrading.md

 ### electron-protocol-serve

 Since 2.x, we have removed `electron-protocol-serve` from the default blueprint in favor of loading the Ember app using `file:` URLs.
-The instructions above should get you set up to run properly, but if you app has any references/assumptions around the URL used to load the Ember app, you'll need to update them.
+The instructions above should get you set up to run properly, but if your app has any references/assumptions around the URL used to load the Ember app, you'll need to update them.
 If you added `webSecurity: false` to work around issues caused by `electron-protocol-serve` (as described [here](/versions/v2.10.2/docs/faq/common-issues#what-is-electron-protocol-serve-and-why-do-i-need-this-)) you should be able to remove it now.

 Another effect of switching from `serve:` URLs to `file:` URLs is that you may need to migrate data stored in browser storage such as `localStorage` or `IndexedDB` or your users could experience data loss.
 If a user has been running a version of your application that uses `serve:` URLs, then the browser will have any such data associated with the `serve://dist` domain, and the browser's security measures to prevent one site from accessing another site's will prevent your app, which accessed via a `file:` URL, from accessing the previously-created data.

 Unfortunately, Electron doesn't currently provide any mechanisms to address this, so if your application has stored any such data on users' systems, and it's critical that it remain intact when the user updates to a version of the application that uses `file:` URLs, you'll have to migrate it.
-Here's an example of how you might do it for `localStorage`:
+The following are examples of how you might migrate data for `localStorage` or `IndexedDB`.

+#### localStorage migration

 ```javascript
 // src/index.js